FAQs

 This from a post on the Forum: “Electronic components will never have the service life of mechanical devices.
 (Pedal steels made 70+ years ago still work fine today.)
 Glitches, programming bugs …”

 Software can have bugs, just as pull rods can bind up on each other or a return spring can get out of whack.
 Things sometimes need fixing.
-(Also, embedded systems are usually built to allow firmware updates for new features and bug fixes.
-This capability is of course being built into the OnePSG.)
+See the FAQ about upgrades.

 Just as a 10-, 15-, or even some 30-year-old PCs can boot up and run the software they have installed, and just as an old audio interface or electric keyboard or effects rack or old DVD player can still run, the microcontrollers and other components of a properly designed embedded system can and should perform for a good long while.